Waymo: Project Chauffeur

 In 2015, Levandowski left the project.
 In August 2015, Google hired former Hyundai Motor executive, John Krafcik, as CEO.
-In fall 2015, Google provided "the world's first fully driverless ride on public roads" in Austin, Texas to Steve Mahan, former CEO of the Santa Clara Valley Blind Center, who was a legally blind friend of principal engineer Nathaniel Fairfield.
+In fall 2015, Google for the first time to non-employees provided a ride in a fully autonomous vehicle in Austin, Texas.
+The passenger was a blind man.
 It was the first entirely autonomous trip on a public road.
 It was not accompanied by a test driver or police escort.
 The car had no steering wheel or floor pedals.
 By the end of 2015, Project Chauffeur had covered more than a million miles.

 Google spent $1.1 billion on the project between 2009 and 2015.
 For comparison, the acquisition of Cruise Automation by General Motors in March 2016 was for $500 million, and Uber's acquisition of Otto in August 2016 was for $680 million.